hwarrich/hwarrich/README.md

 ### Hi there, I'm Hasham! 👋

 I love solving challenging problems by writing great code!
-I have previous experience at American Express building backends with Golang and Java for transaction routing and processing.
+I have previous experience at American Express building backends with Golang for transaction routing and processing.
 Prior to that, I was a computer science major and CS TA at Amherst College.

 <!--
 **hwarrich/hwarrich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.